The key operating principles of HFNZ are openness, trust, and mutual respect. The Terms of Service are summarised here:

 What is the advantage of using Health Forum NZ rather than [Facebook/LinkedIn/Google] private groups?

 You are the product for these companies, and every word you enter is being analysed for its advertising value.
 Similarly a number of your colleagues will not be members of the social media platforms mentioned, either because of disinterest, difficulties moderating time spent on such platforms or ethical rejections (from token efforts at minimising the spread of ‘fake news’, to carelessness with or downright misuse of personal data, to failure to censor video content related to wanton atrocities).

 These are also powerful (and expensive) communication tools.
 However, they are more suited to small group collaboration and start to struggle when channels / teams get over 50.
 Health Forum NZ has the capacity to handle all 250,000 of NZ’s health care workers.
 And do it for a fraction of the cost.

 Health Forum NZ has been set up in response to COVID-19, but will continue to be available to NZ health professionals into the future.
 We hope that it will be adopted as a long term (but independent) part of NZ’s healthcare communication strategy.

 Health Forum NZ has been created by clinicians and health informations who are either working pro bono or utilising DHB time.
 They will not benefit financially from its success and have no conflicts of interest.

-Data held within Health Forum NZ will never be shared with commercial interests, and the site will always be hosted on NZ servers so that NZ privacy regulations are the only regulations that will be applicable.
+Data held within Health Forum NZ will never be shared with commercial interests, and the site will always be controlled by New Zelanders, so NZ privacy regulations are the only regulations that will be applicable.

 Web hosting, technical support and oversight of Health Forum may change over time, but will only ever include NZ government health bodies, professional colleges, associations or societies.